 Eligibility/Enrollment Deadlines for Camp Sites

 Sponsors of camp sites are required to maintain accurate and up to date coded rosters to support eligibility of their sites.
-All eligibility documentation must be maintained at each site, in a secure location, and available for review at all times during the operation of the program.
+All eligibility documentation to include the coded roster and household income applications, must be maintained at each site, in a secure location, and available for review at all times during the operation of the program.
 Sponsors must submit final figures for enrollment and the number of income eligible children for each site by the following deadlines:

 Eligibility/Enrollment for Closed Enrolled Sites in a Non-Needy Area

 Sponsors that operate closed enrolled sites must update SED/CNMS regarding any changes to participation/enrollment.
 The number of children enrolled that qualify for free or reduced-price school meals (projected eligibles) must be updated and be equal to or greater than fifty percent of participation/enrollment.

 Click here to refer to current and past USDA and SED memos.